The Arc on the Front Lines of Defending Social Security

 In closing, thank you to Senator Sanders, Senator Whitehouse, and Senator Merkley and to our colleagues for bringing us together today to highlight how the chained CPI would hurt working Americans, seniors, veterans, women, and people with disabilities.
 We stand united against this harmful benefit cut.

-Why are We Still Talking About the R-Word?
+Why Are We Still Talking About the “R-Word”?

 Sadly, people of all walks of life are still using it.
 The most recent heinous example came from conservative commentator Ann Coulter last night, when she not only used it in a tweet, she referred to the President of the United States with the word.
 That’s wrong on two levels – one – the r-word has no place in our society, and two – the office of the President deserves more respect no matter who occupies it.